 What about Dynamic Pilates?

 Dynamic reformer is different to the original Pilates workout.
-Although the Dynamic reformer classes do not follow the choreographed classical Pilates repertoire, there is a minimum level of technique in their beginner classes and as such, it must not be ignored.
+In addition, Dynamic reformer classes do not follow the choreographed classical Pilates repertoire or its methodology.
+However, there is a minimum level of technique in their beginner classes and as such, it must not be ignored.

-The bottom line is, if you have never done reformer classes, whatever the style you chose, you must attend the beginners classes if you want to get the best out of the workout.
+The bottom line is, if you’ve never done reformer classes, whatever the style you chose, you must attend the beginners classes.
+Assuming, you want to get the best out of the workout.

 Read more about our classes and descriptions.
 Click here: